 NPCs are non-player characters, they are not always governed by the same rules as players.
 Ask questions and listen for clues, look out for special abilities and other game mechanics.
 It is the NPCs responsibility to explain through action, role play and by last resort out of character description what you are experiencing in an encounter.
 Many times after a combat is resolved the NPCs, will roleplay the situation out, gather the wounded, resurrect the dead and roll out to the next location or quest event, at which point your group if lead by an NPC will do the same.

-Try not to run off for revenge the second you are revived, a good rule of thumb is try to never use in game information from five minutes before or just after your death.
+Try not to run off for revenge the second you are revived.
+Players should never use in game information from five minutes before or just after your death.

 ARMOR & SHIELDS

 Wearing armor gives you bonus hits.
 Armor is location based, meaning it protects only the area it covers.
 Each hit location is considered as separate for calculating hits and wounds, if your armor is depleted in one hit location it is not depleted in other hit locations.
 Allowing for wounds to your limb while you still have armor points left on your torso, or other armored limb.
 As far as damage is concerned there is no differentiation between front back or side, meaning that a hit to your back counts as a torso hit.
-For example; if you are wearing a plate cuirass (AC4) and you take a two-hand strike from a sword from the front (2 damage), then you are stabbed in the side with a one-handed thrust (1 damage), and then struck a third time with a one-handed mace (1 damage) then your plate torso armor is destroyed, The next hit to your torso will mortall you.
+For example; if you are wearing a plate cuirass (AP3) and you take a two-hand strike from a sword from the back (2 damage), then you are stabbed in the front with a one-handed thrust (1 damage), then your plate torso armor is destroyed, The next hit to your torso will mortall you.

 You may mix armor ie plate pauldrons and studded bracers.
 Hits are then determined by where a blow is landed.
 For hit locations with mixed armor, once any armor on that location is compromised/destroyed than all armor on that location is considered compromised/destroyed.
 Hits between armor, your gaps, count as unarmored.

-*** Armor and arrows- As stated above, but worth reiteration, arrows to a limb count as a wound and not a kill, but as far as damage to armor they count as 3 points.
-Arrows go straight through up to 2 points of armor, ie. Studded.
-Chainmail or armor worth 3 points will take one arrow hit, but is then destroyed, the second arrow will get through.
-Plate with gambeson, 5 armor points is the same.
-Only a Warrior with Armor Proficiency Skill with max armor of 6 points can withstand 2 arrow hits before their armor is destroyed.
+*** Armor and arrows- As stated above, but worth reiteration, arrows to a limb count as a wound and not a kill, but as far as damage to armor they count as 2 points.
+Arrows go straight through up to 1 point of armor, ie. Studded.
+Chainmail or armor worth 2 points will take one arrow hit, but is then destroyed, the second arrow will get through.
+Plate with gambeson, 4 armor points is the same.
+Only a Warrior with Armor Proficiency Skill with max armor of 4 points can withstand 2 arrow hits before their armor is destroyed.